North Coast 500: 29+ Things to Know Before You Go

 Best to have a portable phone holder.

-» Read next: our road trip packing list
+Read next: our road trip packing list

 20. People Sh*t on the NC500 and That’s Not Cool

-Seriously, hang back at your accommodation for an hour if you know your coffee induces your morning dump.
+Hang back at your accommodation for an hour if you know your coffee induces your morning dump.

 In Scotland you get fined for not picking up your dog’s poop, I am guessing the same goes for human faeces?
 Be a decent person and use a loo.

-Most gas/petrol stations have public toilets.
-As do leisure centres and tourist visitor offices.
+Most gas/petrol stations have public toilets, as do leisure centres and tourist visitor offices.

 John o Groats Boat Houses North Coast 500 Scotland_